-Thermodynamics and Particle Dynamics (SE-TER1) - 5 ECTS Assessment The course aims to provide the students with a basic theory within particle dynamics and basic thermodynamics.
+Thermodynamics and Particle Dynamics Assessment (SE-TER1) - 5 ECTS The course aims to provide the students with a basic theory within particle dynamics and basic thermodynamics.
 Exam prerequisites: None Type of exam: Individual oral exam, 20 min. with internal assessment.
 The exam is on the basis of course assignments found by lot and without preparation.
 The course assignments are selected by the examiner and communicated to the students no later than the last day of teaching on VIA's intranet.
 Course assignments must be uploaded in WISEflow approx. 1 week before the exam.
 If the student does not upload the course assignments in WISEflow, the student is offered to solve the course assignments during the exam.
-Allowed tools: None Re-exams: Hydraulic 2 Equal to the ordinary exam.
-(SE-HYD2) - 5 ECTS regulation of pumps, valves and gates in large hydraulic systems.
+Allowed tools: None Re-exams: Equal to the ordinary exam.
+Hydraulic 2 Equal to the ordinary oxam.
+(SE-HYD2) - 5 ECTS To provide the students an understanding on control and regulation of pumps, valves and gates in large hydraulic systems.
 Avoid floodings caused by climate based floodings.
-Provide the students with knowledge on how to calculate pollutions from sewer systems.
-Introduce the students in modelling and control of pressurized pipe network in order to reduce leaks and energy consumption.
-Example requisites.
-None Type of exam: Individually oral exam, 20 minutes, on the basis of two course assignments, handed in before deadline.
-Internal assessment Tools allowed: None Re-exams: Same as the ordinary exam Process Engineering (SE-PRO1) - 5 ECTS The course aims to give an understanding of fundamentals of process engineering disciplines in the fields of drinking water, wastewater and district heating including suggestions for optimizations.
-Exam prerequisites: None Type of exam: Ongoing tests in the form of one oral assignment and two written assignments and a final exam in the form of an oral assignment.
+Provide the students with knowledge on how to calculate Exam prerequisites: None Type of exam: Individually oral exam, 20 minutes, on the basis of two pollutions from sewer systems.
+Introduce the students in modelling and control of pressurized pipe network in order to reduce leaks and course assignments, handed in before deadline.
+Internal assessment energy consumption.
+Tools allowed: None Re-exams: Same as the ordinary exam Process Engineering osino ao no oranary oxam (SE-PRO1) - 5 ECTS The course aims to give an understanding of Exam prerequisites: fundamentals of process engineering disciplines in the fields of drinking water, wastewater and district heating None including suggestions for optimizations.
+Type of exam: Ongoing tests in the form of one oral assignment and two written assignments and a final exam in the form of an oral assignment.
 All four weighing 25%.
 Internal assessment Tools allowed: N/A Re-exam: Individual oral exam, 20 minutes, internal assessment.